15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 • Guest access analytics

-Why They Stand Out: Omnitec's robust security protocols and seamless integration capabilities make them a trusted partner for hotels implementing contactless technology without compromising guest safety.
+Why they stand out: Omnitec's strong security protocols and reliable integration capabilities make them a trusted partner for hotels deploying contactless technology without compromising guest safety.

 10. Assa Abloy Hospitality

-Assa Abloy, through their hospitality division, provides comprehensive electronic locking solutions that have become industry standards.
+Assa Abloy, through their hospitality division, provides full electronic locking solutions that have become industry standards.
 Their systems combine traditional electronic locks with modern mobile access technology.

 • Electronic lock systems